SimulPiscator/AirSane/README.md

 Images are encoded on-the-fly during acquisition, keeping memory/storage demands low.
 Thus, AirSane will run fine on a Raspberry Pi or similar device.

-AirSane has been developed by reverse-engineering the communication protocol implemented in Apple's AirScanScanner client
-(macos 10.12.6, `/System/Library/Image Capture/Devices/AirScanScanner.app`).

 Authentication and secure communication are not supported.

 If you are looking for a powerful SANE web frontend, AirSane may not be for you.
 You may be interested in [phpSANE](https://sourceforge.net/projects/phpsane) instead.

+AirSane has been developed by reverse-engineering the communication protocol implemented in Apple's AirScanScanner client
+(macos 10.12.6, `/System/Library/Image Capture/Devices/AirScanScanner.app`).

+Very helpful initially was [David Poole's blog entry about communicating with an eSCL scanner](http://testcluster.blogspot.com/2014/03/scanning-from-escl-device-using-command.html).

 ## Usage
 ### Web interface